Mechanical and Aerospace Engineering- ABET

 The Mechanical Engineering Program is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and the Mechanical Engineering Program Criteria.

 The Department of Mechanical and Aerospace Engineering has established the following set of program educational objectives for the Bachelor of Science in Mechanical Engineering:

-- Graduates will be equipped to pursue continued lifelong growth and development in mechanical engineering, including learning and applying new engineering processes, tools, and technologies.
+- Graduates will be equipped to pursue continued lifelong growth and development in engineering, including learning and applying new engineering processes, tools, and technologies.

 - Graduates will be able contribute to the state-of-the-art in engineering design, research and problem solving, including consideration of professional responsibilities.

 Program outcomes describe what students are expected to know and be able to do by the time of graduation.
 These are as follows:

 An ability to identify, formulate and solve complex engineering problems by applying principles of engineering, science, and mathematics

 An ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors

 An ability to communicate effectively with a range of audiences